|photo by Alice Lum|

 The school opened later that year.
 Fr.
 Preson’s obituary in November 1891 would mention that “He was a firm supporter of the parochial-school system, believing that the education of the young should devolve upon the Church, and to exemplify his belief, he built a commodious school-house on Eleventh street.”

-A pleasing row of brick corbels lined the gable and band courses of saw-tooth laid brick broke the heavy mass.
+A pleasing row of brick corbels lined the gable and band courses of saw-tooth brick broke the heavy mass.
 As with all Catholic schools, boys entered through one door; girls through another on the opposite end.

 |Stairs originally rose to the boys' and girls' entrances -- photo NYPL Collection|

 The Society found that all the outer doors were kept locked, there were no fire escapes and no fire drills were ever conducted.
-It was a horrible disaster in the making.
+It was a disaster in the making.